OpenAI Daybreak Turns Codex Into Enterprise Security

 GPT-5.5ChatGPT Enterprise, Business, EduExisting subscriptionCode review, threat modeling, dependency analysis

-GPT-5.5 Trusted Access for CyberVerified defensive teams in authorized environmentsSales vettingVulnerability triage, penetration testing, exploit validation
+GPT-5.5 Trusted Access for CyberVerified defensive teams in authorized environmentsSales vettingVulnerability triage, malware analysis, detection engineering, patch validation

 GPT-5.5-CyberSpecialized authorized workflows onlyLimited preview, strict monitoringFull authorized red-team, zero-day research, controlled exploitation